Dart-o-s/robs_luxx/plan.md

-# Plan for Luxx - thre should be light!
+# Plan for Luxx - there should be light!

-## Lessions Learned
+## Lessons Learned
     in future when trying to introduce a new operator
         - make a minimal luxx-file, and reuse an existing one, until it works then introduce the new operator